Usman Buzdar: Chief Ministership (2018–2022)

 On 17 August 2018, Imran Khan nominated Buzdar as PTI's candidate for the office of Chief Minister of Punjab.
 His nomination surprised many in the PTI and received widespread criticism as he was a lesser known figure in Pakistan's political spectrum.
-According to Khan, he chose to support Buzdar because Buzdar hailed from an economically backwards area of Punjab, so much so that he was the only member of the Punjab Assembly who "lacked electricity at his home".
+According to Khan, he chose to support Buzdar because Buzdar hailed from an economically backward area of Punjab, so much so that he was the only member of the Punjab Assembly who "lacked electricity at his home".
 Other analysts claimed the selection was because Buzdar lacked an independent power base, competence, and was thus totally reliant on Khan to hold on to office.

 On 19 August 2018, he was elected as the Chief Minister.
 He received 186 votes against his opponent Hamza Shahbaz Sharif who secured 159 votes.
 He was sworn in on 20 August 2018.

 After assuming the office as the Chief Minister of Punjab, Buzdar held consultations with Imran Khan and formed a 23-member cabinet.
 The 23-member cabinet was sworn in on 27 August 2018.
 The second part of his cabinet, consisting of 12 provincial ministers was sworn in on 13 September 2018 increasing the size of the cabinet to 35.
 Chaudhry Sarwar was made Governor of Punjab on 5 September 2018.